rsoorajs/granian/README.md

 Benchmarks suggests **st** mode to be more efficient with a small amount of processes, while **mt** mode seems to scale more efficiently where you have a large number of CPUs.
 Real performance will though depend on specific application code, and thus *your mileage might vary*.

+By default (**auto** mode), Granian will pick the best option based on the rest of its configuration.

 ### Metrics

 Granian exposes the following runtime metrics in Prometheus format.
-All the metrics are prefixed with `granian_`, and ones marked with *worker* scope are tagged with a `worker` label containing the worker ID.
+All the metrics are prefixed with `granian_`, and the ones marked with *worker* scope are tagged with a `worker` label containing the worker ID.

 | metric name | type | unit | scope | description |
 | --- | --- | --- | --- | --- |